Completed: / exercises

 Try google search with keywords c online compiler.

-Programming the embedded device
+Programming the embedded device (Not for Fitech students)

 Don't worry about this setup yet, you will learn how to program the device during the mandatory laboratory exercise!